-With this method, you’re going to cut out coupons that you know you’ll use, then file the rest by Sunday Date to use when you see a deal later.
+With this method for storing coupons, you’re going to cut out coupons that you know you’ll use, then file the rest by Sunday Date to use when you see a deal later.

 That way you can still quickly find a coupon when you see it listed on a sale list because it is filed the Sunday Date.

 This method saves you time from cutting each coupon AS the sale comes up.
 However, it means you have “touched” coupons that you might never use.